 When adding views to a page protected by a login, you'll see options to set up the view to work this way:

 When that employee logs in they'll only see those Projects connected to their user record.

 Click here for more on displaying records connected to the logged-in user.

 Notes & Troubleshooting

 The Accounts user role table stores all user records.
 So when deleting a user record, the record will need to be deleted from both the user role and the Accounts table.

 Overwriting Changes made in the Live App or Builder

 At this time it is possible to overwrite changes that other users have made both in the Knack Builder and in the Live App.
 In other words, there is not a way to prevent users from accessing the builder or a record in the live app when it is being edited in another session by another user.

-• All Knack Builders have one browser window or tab open while working on schema changes in the Builder.
-Otherwise if you, or another shared builder on that app, have an older version of the schema open and save changes there, it can overwrite the updates you just made.
+• All Knack Builders have one browser window or tab open while working on Data changes in the Builder.
+Otherwise if you, or another shared builder on that app, have an older version of the Data open and save changes there, it can overwrite the updates you just made.

 • In the Live App, we encourage creating a workflow or process to limit the number of users that might need to edit the same record at any one time.